astramieri/aws-cloud-practitioner/docs/ec2_storage/ebs_snapshots.md

 ## EBS Snapshot Archive

-- move a snapshot to an "archive tier" that is 74% cheaper
+- Move a snapshot to an "archive tier" that is 74% cheaper
-- takes within 24 to 72 hours for restoring the archive
+- Takes within 24 to 72 hours for restoring the archive

 ![EBS Snapshot Archive](../../images/ec2_storage/ebs_snapshot_archive.png)

 ## EBS Snapshot Recycle Bin

-- setup rules to retain deleted snapshots so you can recover them after an accidental deletion
+- Setup rules to retain deleted snapshots so you can recover them after an accidental deletion
-- specify retention (from 1 day to 1 year)
+- Specify retention (from 1 day to 1 year)

 ![EBS Snapshots Recycle Bin](../../images/ec2_storage/ebs_snapshot_recycle_bin.png)